Online claims update

 Claimants will also need proof of identity for this, for example a:

 The Wycombe Citizens Advice Bureau is available to help residents who need help to make a claim online to make an online claim for universal credit you can get this.

 If you claim universal credit and would like help with your finances please talk to your Job Centre advisor who will arrange for you to get budgeting support.

-If you are receiving universal credit, but need extra help you can apply to Wycombe District Council for a discretionary housing payment.
+If you are receiving universal credit, but need extra help you can apply to Buckinghamshire Council for a discretionary housing payment.
 This is a discretionary payment that is only available to claimants who are receiving universal credit or housing benefit.

 You can apply for a discretionary housing payment here: